-No one sets out to ruin their vacation.
-But, sometimes things happen.
+Of course, no one sets out to ruin their vacation.
+But, sometimes emotions get in the way.
 And before you know it, you’re miserable and questioning what you did wrong.

-So, here are a few tips to help you have that magical vacation you’ve always dreamed about.
+So, here are a few tips to help you avoid these mistakes, so you have that magical vacation you’ve always dreamed about.

 Not Having A Plan

 Being a first time Disney Guest is rough.
 You don’t know what you’re doing.
 You don’t know where anything is.
-And everyone else seems to be seamlessly wandering around the Parks and enjoying themselves while you’re still trying to figure out what a fastpass is.
+And everyone else seems to be seamlessly wandering around the Parks and enjoying themselves while you’re still trying to figure out what a Lightning Lane is.

-While “winging it” may work for some, if this is your first time visiting Walt Disney World, I always recommend having a plan.
+While “winging it” may work for some, if this is your first time visiting Walt Disney World, I always recommend going in with a plan.

 - Will you be making any dining reservations ahead of time?

-Doing a little bit of planning not only familiarizes yourself with Walt Disney World, it can also help you avoid some first timer mistakes.
+Doing a little bit of research and planning will not only familiarize yourself with Walt Disney World, it can also help you avoid some very big first timer mistakes.